igorservo159/ads2-ufrn/README.md

 # AEDII_UFRN

-Este repositório contém as atividades e projetos da disciplina de Algoritmos e Estruturas de Dados II do curso de bacharelado em engenharia da computação na UFRN.
+## This repository contains the activities and projects of the Algorithms and Data Structures II discipline of the bachelor's degree in computer engineering at UFRN.

-Discente: João Igor Ramos de Lima
+### Student: João Igor Ramos de Lima

-Curso: Engenharia da Computação
+#### Computer Engeneering

-Disciplina: Algoritmos e Estruturas de Dados II
+#### Algorithms and Data Structure II (DCA3702)